InterDigitalInc/CompressAI-Vision/docs/source/tutorials/cli_tutorial_4_nb.rst

    └── utils.py

-The ``.pth.tar`` files are the checkpoints of your model, while ``model.py`` contains the pytorch/compressai custom code for your model.
+The ``.pth.tar`` files are the checkpoints of your model, while ``model.py`` contains the pytorch/compressai custom code of your model.
 Other python files are whatever python code your custom model might require.